8Azeryu/SQL-octave-winemagazine/README.md

 **GitHub Repository: SQL**-octave-winemagazine

 **Description:** This repository contains a SQL query analysis of a wine tasting competition.
-The main focus of this analysis is about popular manufaturing regions price performence.
+The main focus of this analysis is on popular manufaturing regions price performence.

 Repository Structure: